BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_4_Receiving_a_Transaction.md

 | ]
 ```

+This shows one transaction
+(`8954c067d0d3b47825300effeff9501a584c9644bfd58764a6af08a1f084f67c`)
-This shows one transaction (`8954c067d0d3b47825300effeff9501a584c9644bfd58764a6af08a1f084f67c`) for a specific ammount (`0.00500090`) which was received by a specific address in your wallet (`2NAzFNuopaor2YnqVA2QC4KYme6HxWTk7jq`).
+for a specific ammount (`0.00500090`) which was received by a specific
+address in your wallet (`2NAzFNuopaor2YnqVA2QC4KYme6HxWTk7jq`).

-You can access similar information with the `bitcoin-cli listunspent` command, but it only shows the transactions for the money that you haven't spent.
-These are called UTXOs, and will be vitally important when you're sending money back out into the Bitcoin world:
+You can access similar information with the `bitcoin-cli listunspent`
+command, but it only shows the transactions for the money that you
+haven't spent.
+These are called UTXOs (unspent transactions) and will
+be vitally important when you're sending money back out into the
+Bitcoin world:

 ```sh
 bitcoin-cli listunspent